Louis Hawkins, a Building Surveyor at Sussex based surveyors Dawson & Associates talks us through a typical day.

 Good work ethic, punctuality and ability to self-manage a diary and workload are important surveyor skills.
 An ideal candidate can drive, work well under pressure and will always ensure their work sent to any client is always to the best of their ability.
 Importantly, they should also know when it’s their round at the bar!

 There are plenty of perks to being a Building Surveyor – depending on the locations your company covers, there are opportunities to travel.
 Travelling means eating in different places which is a real perk of the job!
 The downside of travelling so much as any driver will know is parking!

 One of the most enjoyable aspects of my role is offering a client confidence.
 Part of the valuable service we offer is to put complex building defects or issues associated with construction in to a sequence of words that our clients can process and act on diligently.
 This enables them to make their often substantial purchase with a confidence they don’t have without us.

 The advice I’d offer to a first time buyer is that rose tinted glasses can be a dangerous thing.
 Always take the advice of those more experienced than you, even if it means walking away from something.
 I’d say to all buyers regardless of buying experience to know your onions.
 It’s important to pay the right fees, for the right professionals who will always act in your best interest.

 Choosing a surveyor

 A good surveyor will have an excellent arsenal of construction experience and technical knowledge of how buildings are put together and more importantly, why they may fall down.
-Customers should look for a surveyor with a Chartership such as Dawson & Associates.
+Customers should look for a surveyor with a Chartership such as one of the Sussex based surveyor at Dawson & Associates.
 A good surveyor will be well developed in interaction skills and client care, and will conduct themselves professionally.